timblewitt/TimCo/README.md

 # TimCo
-Sample VM deployments for a sample company TimCo.
+Build a test environment based on a sample company TimCo.